2023 Best Computer & Information Sciences Schools in Georgia

 Top 10 Best Computer & Information Sciences Schools

 Our 2023 rankings named Georgia Institute of Technology - Main Campus the best school in Georgia for computer and information sciences students.
-Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.

 The average amount in student loans that computer and information sciences majors at Georgia Tech take out is $23,750.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $538.

 A rank of #2 on this year’s list means Chattahoochee Technical College is a great place for computer and information sciences students.
-Located in the suburb of Marietta, Chattahoochee Technical College is a public college with a moderately-sized student population.
+Located in the suburb of Marietta, Chattahoochee Technical College is a public school with a moderately-sized student population.

 While working on their degree, computer and information sciences majors at Emory accumulate an average of around $17,000 in student debt.